TinyTapeout/tt-micropython-firmware/README.md

 ```

-Though this is not yet supported in cocotb v2, read and writes to bits and slices are supported, both on the port (e.g. ui_in) and its value (ui_in.value)
+Though this is not yet supported in cocotb v2, read and writes to bits and slices are supported, both on the port (e.g. ui_in) and its value (ui_in.value).

+Note that a slice acts like in verilog, such that `value[2:0]` is **3** bits wide.

 ```
 >>> tt.ui_in.value = 0